easysoa/EasySOA/readme.txt

 The goal of this proxy is to detect web-services and register them in Nuxeo.
 It works only with WSDL and REST web-services at this moment.
 It is build to run with Frascati (1.4 or more).

-This proxy accept only HTTP "GET" requests.
+This proxy accept HTTP "GET" and HTTP SOAP POST requests.
 The SCA component name to launch is "httpProxy".

 ## Execution